m o t l y d / SILENT SOUND

-Sound as noise - noise as art - art as sound - a 10 days event with researchers, musicians, composers, visual artists contributing with concerts, audio installations, films, lectures and discussions.
-Initiated and produced by Jana Winderen, Jørgen Træen and Maia Urstad.
+Sound as noise - noise as art - art as sound - was a 10 days event with researchers, musicians, composers, visual artists contributing with concerts, audio installations, films, lectures and discussions.
+Initiated and curated by Jana Winderen, Jørgen Træen and Maia Urstad.

 Time: 5 - 14 October 2001

 Curators and producers: Jana Winderen, Jørgen Træen and Maur Prosjekter/Maia Urstad.

 A collaboration between Jana Winderen and Maia Urstad.
 Floors and walls were painted yellow to just above head level, and turquoise lounge chairs provided for visitors to listen to new experimental compositions by various sound artists.
 The architectural sound emitting from 18 speakers in the space (sound installation for 18 speakers), enticed visitors into the room where they could sink down into one of the lounge chairs, put on a headset, and listen to noise-related music, pure harmonies, spoken texts, improvised music; works specially designed for headsets.
 New works were continually received in the course of the project and "laid out" fresh on a daily basis as "today's menu.